ajcr/transfinite/README.md

 Transfinite ordinal arithmetic in Python, printed in beautiful LaTeX.

-*Currently a work in progress*

 The infinite made simple.
 Allows transfinite ordinals to be easily constructed and compared, and then added, multiplied or raised to transfinite powers.

 ## Overview

 Works with Python 3.2 and higher.
-Use in a Jupyter/IPython notebook/qtconsole to have the output properly rendered (this makes working with ordinals much, much easier).
+Use a Jupyter/IPython notebook/qtconsole to have the output properly rendered (this makes working with ordinals much, much easier).

 Here's a quick demonstration: